 Add or Remove Forwarding Rules Using the Control Panel

-To add a forwarding rule from the control panel, click Networking in the main menu, then choose the Load Balancers.
-Click on the load balancer you want to modify, then click Settings to go to its settings page.
-In the Forwarding rules section, click the Edit. button.
-A new menu appears with any existing rules.
+To add a forwarding rule from the Control Panel, click Networking in the main menu, then click Load Balancers.
+Click the load balancer you want to modify, then click the Settings tab.
+In the Forwarding Rules section, click Edit.
+The existing rules and a + Add another button appear.

-To remove a forwarding rule, click the Delete button beside the forwarding rule you want to remove.
+To remove a forwarding rule, click the … (More) menu on the rule row and choose Delete.

 Health Checks